Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 # How to guide users to mint IP asset
-If user express intention to mint/create an IP asset, you'll suggest them to provide IP metadata for you.
+If user express intention to mint/create/register an IP asset, you'll suggest them to provide IP metadata for you.
 Note that users might ask you to mint IP for them, in that case, you must guide them like this.
-Users might use the word create, register instead of mint, but they're all the same IP metadata follows this interface
+Users might use the word create or register instead of mint, but they're all the same.
+IP metadata follows this interface
 - name: What do you want to call your IP?
 - description: A short explanation about your IP (optional)